Sascha37/super-mario-motion/README.md

 Bros. game.
 We do not provide the emulator or the game.

-If you dont have an emulator, the application also supports sending inputs to a web version of the game.
+If you don't have an emulator, the application also supports sending inputs to a web version of the game.

 ## Table of Contents